Authorities Directing and Supervising the Processing of Personal Data

 Further, the Criminal Code of Finland contains a provision on data protection crimes, under which a fine or imprisonment of up to 1 year can be enforced.
 Compensation for damage to the affected party is also an available remedy.
 In addition to these sanctions, potential negative publicity and its impact on a business is another significant consequence.

 Organizations are obliged to inform the Data Protection Ombudsman about prior consultations, personal data breaches and of their data protection officers.
-The Data Protection Ombudsman shall also be notified of credit data processing and the commencement of processing of traffic data These obligations are further defined in the Credit Data Act.
+The Data Protection Ombudsman shall also be notified of credit data processing and the commencement of processing of traffic data.